dzejkob83/dzejkob83/README.md

-certified python hater\n
+certified python hater
-c & java dev\n
+c & java dev
-trying to do cool shit\n
+trying to do cool shit
 into microcontrollers and overall IoT (not arduinos tho)

 <!---